Featured Events

 Brown, S. J., Lieberman, D. A., Germeny, B. A., Fan, Y. C., Wilson, D. M., & Pasta, D. J. (1997).
 Educational video game for juvenile diabetes: Results of a controlled trial.
 Informatics for Health and Social Care, 22(1), 77-89.

-Continue Reading Educational video game for juvenile diabetes: Results of a controlled trialEffects of interactive video game cycling on overweight and obese adolescent health
+Continue Reading Educational video game for juvenile diabetes: Results of a controlled trialChildren, video games and physical activity: An exploratory study

 Author/s: